cataggar/zerde/README.md

 The write hook emits the wire representation for `UserId` directly.
 The read hook must read the same representation and rebuild the type.
 In this example, `zerdeWrite` writes an integer, so `zerdeRead` reads an integer and wraps it back into `UserId`.

 Native hooks take precedence over field traversal for that type.

-## Format Notes

-JSON:

-- Strings must be valid UTF-8.
-- Non-finite floats are rejected.
-- Pretty output is controlled with `json.WriteOptions{ .pretty = true, .indent = 2 }`.
-- The decoder rejects trailing input and malformed syntax.

-Date/time:

-- Date/time helpers are exposed as `zerde.LocalDate`, `zerde.LocalTime`, `zerde.LocalDateTime`, `zerde.OffsetDateTime`, and `zerde.Timestamp`.
-- Temporal values use native format support when available, otherwise canonical string representations.

-TOML:

-- The root value must be a struct because TOML documents are tables.
-- TOML has no null value, so serializing null optionals returns `error.UnsupportedTomlNull`.
-- Integers are limited to TOML's signed 64-bit range.
-- Writer layout can be `.inline_tables` or `.sections`.
-- Section layout is also available to event/low-level writers through `toml.encoderWithOptions(...)`.
-- `zerde.LocalDate`, `zerde.LocalTime`, `zerde.LocalDateTime`, and `zerde.OffsetDateTime` use native TOML date/time literals.

-MessagePack:

-- Structs and tagged unions are encoded as maps with string keys.
-- Strings are encoded with the str family and must be valid UTF-8.
-- Raw byte fields use the bin family instead of base64.
-- `zerde.Timestamp` uses the MessagePack timestamp extension type.
-- Integer, string, binary, array, map, and extension headers use the smallest valid MessagePack format.
-- The decoder rejects trailing data, malformed syntax, invalid UTF-8 strings, and unsupported extension values unless handled through low-level custom hooks.

-CBOR:

-- Structs and tagged unions are encoded as maps with text string keys.
-- Strings are encoded as text strings and must be valid UTF-8.
-- Raw byte fields use CBOR byte strings instead of base64.
-- Typed writes emit definite-length arrays, maps, text strings, and byte strings.
-- `writeWithOptions(allocator, writer, value, .{ .deterministic = true })` buffers output and sorts map entries by the bytewise order of their encoded keys.
-- The event encoder buffers dynamic unknown-length containers explicitly and emits definite-length CBOR.
-- The decoder accepts definite and indefinite strings, arrays, and maps, rejects trailing data, rejects unsupported tags/simple values as actual values, and validates UTF-8 text.
-- Low-level custom hooks can emit/read CBOR semantic tags and unmodeled simple values explicitly.
-- Date/time helper types use their ordinary struct or string fallbacks; CBOR date/time tags are not emitted automatically.

-ZON:

-- Structs and sequences are emitted with Zig object notation syntax such as `.{ .id = 1 }` and `.{ 1, 2, 3 }`.
-- Enums are emitted as enum literals such as `.green`; renamed fields or tags that are not bare identifiers use escaped identifier syntax such as `.@"display-name"`.
-- Numeric input accepts Zig-style separators, `0b`/`0o`/`0x` integer prefixes, and `inf`/`nan` float tokens.
-- Line and block comments are accepted while reading, and trailing commas are accepted in structs and sequences.
-- Pretty output is controlled with `zon.WriteOptions{ .pretty = true, .indent = 4 }`.

-Binary:

-- Default endianness is little-endian.
-- Fixed arrays are encoded without a length prefix.
-- Slices and strings are length-prefixed with `u64`.
-- Optionals use a one-byte presence marker.
-- Struct fields are encoded in declaration order using the effective serializable field set.
-- The decoder rejects trailing data.

-CSV:

-- The root value must be an array, slice, or supported std list container of structs.
-- Fields must be scalar-ish values, nested structs, or optionals of those.
-Scalar-ish values are bools, integers, finite floats, enums, strings, or bytes.
-- Nested structs are flattened with dotted column paths, such as `created.seconds` and `created.nanoseconds`.
-- Headers are written and read by default using effective wire names from metadata.
-- Writer output defaults to RFC 4180-style comma-separated records with CRLF record terminators.
-- Set `csv.Options{ .delimiter = .tab }` to read or write TSV-style tab-delimited records.
-- Strings are quoted only when needed; embedded quotes are escaped by doubling them.
-- Raw byte fields are represented as standard padded base64.
-- Empty cells decode as null for optional fields.

-Human:

-- Write-only compact output intended for debugging.
-- Uses reflected type names for structs.

 ## Memory Ownership